-- What role for private companies that contribute to the production of the city and the building
+- What role for private companies that contribute to the production of the city and the building process of dwellings?

-- What innovations in the construction in terms of processes and materials (eco construction,
+- What innovations in the construction in terms of processes and materials (eco construction, self-construction)?

 In order to find practical answers to these issues, while advocating an integrated and cross-development vision, members of INTA and its partners have established this Community of Competence to improve their professional expertises: sharing of experiences, dialogue on the different issues, confrontation of ideas and experimentation of new solutions.